British Car Brands

 About: Rolls-Royce Logo

 It is a British luxury passenger car manufacturer wholly owned by the German company BMW.
 Previously, Rolls-Royce was associated with Bentley.
-They belonged to the same concern but then ended up with different buyers, retaining emblems and other signs of visual identification.
+Although they belonged to the same concern, they ended up with different buyers, retaining emblems and other signs of visual identification.

 Lagonda